simform-solutions/Advanced-ReactNativeBoilerPlate/README.md

+# **We are no longer using this as we hae developed another one which has several amazing features.
+Check it out [SimformRN](https://github.com/simformsolutions/react-native-boilerplate-latest)**

 #  Advanced React-Native Boiler Plate

 ## This boiler-plate is under maintenance.
 We are working on to find out a worthy replacement of [reduxsauce](https://github.com/infinitered/reduxsauce), updating react-native, replacing react-native-i18n by react-native-localize and also adding some interesting concepts.